I Signed Up to Write College Essays for Rich Kids. I Found “Cheating” Is More Complicated Than I Thought.

 By the time I started, I was too desperate to worry about the ethics.
 I felt more bad about the students who were scraping by and paying me for this work, but I developed a payment system where I cut minimum-fee deals for the clients who really needed it.
 And I justified it to myself, because I had been so out of options.

 Eventually, I couldn’t do it anymore, and more opportunities opened up.
 I went back to bartending when my area reopened.
 I proofread ebooks, books, and college admissions essays, plus a little freelance writing like this.
 More “respectable.”
-But my own little slice of pandemic desperation gave me a window into others’ that I won’t forget.
+But my own little slice of pandemic desperation gave me a window into what many others deal with no matter the times.